FarFetchd/clickitongue/README.md

 Once all that is taken care of, run `./build.sh` to compile clickitongue.

 (That's for Linux.
-For Windows, install MSYS2, get ccsimplebuild, and from an MSYS2 terminal run
-`./ccsimplebuild.exe windows.ccbuildfile` in the main clickitongue dir.
+For Windows, install MSYS2, and from an MSYS2 terminal run `./build.sh windows.ccbuildfile` in the main clickitongue dir.
 The resulting .exe needs to have all the .dlls from the windows_libs/ dir living in the same dir with it - but can be run normally; doesn't need MSYS2 installed).